-Physical Activity and Sports Studies (P.A.S.S) Soccer Development
+Physical Activity and Sports Studies (P.A.S.S) Soccer Development focuses on the sport of Soccer.

 Physical Activity and Sports Studies (focusing on the Sport of Soccer) promotes learning about movement and provides students with opportunities to develop their movement skills, analyse movement performance and assist the performance of others focusing on the sport of Soccer.
 The allocation of content for the course will be selected from the three content strands and modules listed below.

 Learning activities and related modules will all relate to the sport of Soccer.
-However, please note that this course involves much more than "iust plaving Soccer".
-The breakdown of practical and theoretical

-Soccer.
 However, please note that this course involves much more than "just playing Soccer".
 The breakdown of practical and theoretical study is approximately - 40% Theory and 60% Practical based lessons.
 Again, this elective focuses on the sport of Soccer.

-Areas of Study FOUNDATIONS OF PHYSICAL ACTIVITY PHYSICAL ACTIVITY & SPORT IN SOCIETY PARTICIPATION & PERFORMANCE MODULES Body systems & energy for physical activity Physical activity for health Physical Fitness Fundamentals of motor skill development Nutrition & physical activity Participating with safety School-developed module Australia's sporting identity Lifestyle, leisure & recreation Physical activity & sport for specific groups Opportunities and pathways in physical activity Issues in physical activity & sport School-developed module Promoting active lifestyles Coaching & leading Enhancing performance- strategies & techniques Technology, participation & performance Event Management School-developed module
+Areas of Study FOUNDATIONS OF PHYSICAL ACTIVITY PHYSICAL ACTIVITY & SPORT IN SOCIETY PARTICIPATION & PERFORMANCE MODULES Body systems & energy for physical activity Physical activity for health Physical Fitness Fundamentals of motor skill development Nutrition & physical activity Participating with safety School-developed module Australia's sporting identity Lifestyle, leisure & recreation Physical activity & sport for specific groups Opportunities and pathways in physical activity Issues in physical activity & sport School-developed module Promoting active lifestyles Coaching & leading Enhancing performancestrategies & techniques Technology, participation & performance Event Management School-developed module